React-ish iOS Apps: A Tutorial

 Alternatives

-All of the other projects I found seemed to not have been updated to Swift 4.2 (and in some cases not for a very long time), confirming their experimental appearance.
+All of the other projects I found seemed not to have been updated to Swift 4.2 (and in some cases, not for a very long time), confirming their experimental appearance.